mayteio/ra-aws-amplify/README.md

 ### 🚨 INCOMPLETE!

 Pagination doesn't work just yet.
+[See this issue, please help out!](https://github.com/mayteio/ra-aws-amplify/issues/11)

 This package also exports some reducers and components for handling pagination specific to dynamodb - which has no concept of totals or pages.
 This library utilises custom reducers to catch the `nextToken` and use it in subsequent `GET_LIST` calls.